Economy of Dhaka

-The economy of Dhaka is the largest in the Peoples Republic of Bangladesh, contributing $162 billion in nominal gross state product and $235 billion in purchasing power parity terms as of 2020.
+The economy of Dhaka is the largest in the People's Republic of Bangladesh, contributing $213.3 billion in nominal gross state product and $316 billion in purchasing power parity terms as of 2022.
 The economy of Dhaka contributes 40% of Bangladesh's gross domestic product.
-If Dhaka were a sovereign nation, it would rank as the 50th largest economy in the world and fourth largest economy in South Asia, ahead of Myanmar, Sri Lanka, Nepal, Bhutan, Maldives, Afghanistan and behind India, Bangladesh and Pakistan.
-Dhaka also boast the highest per capita GDP in South Asia.
+If Dhaka were a sovereign nation, it would rank as the 50th largest economy in the world and fifth largest economy in South Asia, ahead of Myanmar, Nepal, Bhutan, Maldives, Afghanistan and behind India, Bangladesh, Pakistan and Sri Lanka.